 What Are the Lessons Like?

-You might be wonder just that.
-"What are the lessons like?"
+You might be wondering just that - "What are the lessons like?"

 Both the in-person and skype, and email correspondence lessons are custom lessons based on your goals as well as what every player should know.

-After years and years of serious study with world renounced musician, education, and jazz guitarist Chuck Anderson I've adopted his teaching philosophy and style.
+- My Personal Teaching Philosophy - After years and years of serious study with world renounced musician, educator, and jazz guitarist Chuck Anderson.
+I've adopted his teaching philosophy and methods with great success.

 Here is what Glen H. has to say about my teaching: